 All third party electronic requests alleging abuse by a P/P service customer will be promptly forwarded to the customer.
 A Requester will be promptly notified of a persistent failure of delivery that a P/P service provider becomes aware of.

-The WG considers that a “persistent delivery failure” will have occurred when an electronic communications system abandons or otherwise stops attempting to deliver an electronic communication to a customer after [a certain number of] repeated or duplicate delivery attempts within [a reasonable period of time].
+The WG considers that a “persistent delivery failure” will have occurred when an electronic communications system abandons or otherwise stops attempting to deliver an electronic communication to a customer after a certain number of repeated or duplicate delivery attempts within a reasonable period of time.
 The WG emphasizes that such persistent delivery failure, in and of itself, is not sufficient to trigger further provider obligation or action under this Category E unless the provider also becomes aware of the persistent delivery failure.

 As part of an escalation process, and when the above-mentioned requirements concerning a persistent delivery failure of an electronic communication have been met, the provider should upon request forward a further form of notice to its customer.
 A provider should have the discretion to select the most appropriate means of forwarding such a request.
 A provider shall have the right to impose reasonable limits on the number of such requests made by the same Requester for the same domain name.